Skip to content

 ushortint(ushort)reader.GetInt32(n)

-Example with DateOnly and byte[]:
+Example combining DateOnly and byte[]:

 csharp